psych-ds/example-datasets/README.md

 # How to add to this repository

-(1) **Make a github account** if you don't already have one.
+## (1) **Make a github account**

+...if you don't already have one.
 Github is a wide-ranging suite of tools, but today you will be using it to drag and drop a single folder into your browser.
 You will do this by

 - Creating a *branch* (version of the repository)
-- Adding your folder to the branch
+- Adding your folder to this branch and saving your work
 - Creating a *pull request*, which asks the creators of this repository to look at your branch, and merge the new changes into the main version of the repository.

+## (2) Create a branch

+## (3) Add your folder

+## (4) Make a pull request

 # Tips & resources